EncoreTechnologies/puppet-patching/REFERENCE.md

 Data type: `Any`

-Global directory where log files will be written during patching
+Directory where log files will be written during patching

 Default value: $patching::params::log_dir